Explorer Search¶

 By default, all label values are selected, indicating no filtering has been applied.

-- Clicking the checkbox before a label value indicates "deselect" or "select" that value;
+- Clicking the checkbox before a label value indicates either "unchecking" or "selecting" that value;

 - Clicking the "Clear Filters" button in the top-right corner cancels the value filtering for that label;

-- Deselecting the checkbox by default indicates a negative selection of that value, continuing to deselect other checkboxes indicates multiple negative selections;
+- By default, unchecking the checkbox before a label value indicates reverse selection of that value, continuing to uncheck other checkboxes indicates reverse multi-selection;

-- Clicking a row of a label value indicates a single positive selection of that value "only select this item", continuing to check other value checkboxes indicates multiple positive selections;
+- Clicking the row of a label value indicates positive single selection of that value "only this item selected", continuing to check other values' checkboxes indicates positive multi-selection;

-- When a label has both positive and negative states, it is grayed out and uneditable in quick filters.
+If a label has both positive and reverse selection states simultaneously, it will be grayed out and uneditable in quick filters.

-- If quick filters exceed 10 attribute values, you can input text for real-time search and click to perform wildcard and reverse wildcard matching for filtering.
+- If there are more than 10 attribute values in quick filters, text input is supported for real-time search, and clicking on wildcard matching and reverse wildcard matching is supported for filtering.

 Custom Filter Fields¶

-In the Explorer, you can edit "Quick Filters" to add new "filter fields."
-Two configuration methods are supported: workspace-level filters and personal-level filters.
+In the explorer, you can add new "filter fields" to the "Quick Filters."
+Two configuration methods are supported: workspace-level filter items and personal-level filter items.

-Configured by administrators/owners.
-Click the "Settings" button next to Quick Filters to configure workspace-level filters, supporting adding fields, editing field aliases, adjusting field order, and deleting fields.
+Configured by administrators/owners, click the "Settings" button next to the quick filter to configure workspace-level filter items.
+Supports adding fields, editing field aliases, adjusting field order, deleting fields.

-Note: Workspace-level filters are visible to all workspace members, but regular members and standard members cannot edit, delete, or move them.
+Note: Workspace-level filter items can be viewed by all members of the workspace, but regular members and standard members cannot edit, delete, or move them.

-All members can configure browser-based quick filters.
-Click the "Edit" button next to Quick Filters to configure personal-level filters, supporting adding fields, editing field aliases, adjusting field order, and deleting fields.
+All members can configure local browser-based quick filter items.
+Click the "Edit" button to the right of the quick filter to configure personal-level filter items.
+Supports adding fields, editing field aliases, adjusting field order, deleting fields.

 Time Component Instructions¶

-TrueWatch supports controlling the data display range of the current Explorer via time components.
-Users can quickly select built-in time ranges or customize the time range using "Start Time" and "End Time".
+TrueWatch supports controlling the data display range of the current explorer via the time component.
+Users can quickly select built-in time ranges or customize time ranges through "start time" and "end time."

 Time Range

-TrueWatch time component data refresh interval defaults to 30 seconds.
+TrueWatch time component data refresh time defaults to 30 seconds.

-Clicking the "Pause" button exits real-time data refresh mode and locks the current time range to absolute time.
+Click the "Pause" button to exit real-time data refresh mode and lock the current time range as absolute time.

-For example, if the time range is set to "last 15 minutes," clicking the "Pause" button shifts the Explorer's time range forward by 15 minutes.
+For example: If the time range is set to "Last 15 Minutes," then when the "Pause" button is clicked, the explorer's time range shifts forward to 15 minutes.

 URL Time Range¶

-In addition to the time ranges provided by the time component, TrueWatch also supports modifying the time
+In addition to the time range selection provided by the time control, TrueWatch also supports directly modifying the time

-parameter directly in the browser URL to query data for the current workspace Explorer.
-It supports seconds, minutes, hours, and days, such as time=30s
+parameter in the browser's URL to perform data queries for the current workspace explorer.
+It supports four units: seconds, minutes, hours, and days, such as time=30s, time=20m, time=6h, time=2d, as shown in the figure where the browser modifies time=2h

 Note:

-- Each unit can only be used independently, not combined.
+- Each unit can only be used independently, not in combination.

-- When the selected or entered time range is greater than or equal to 1 day, the Explorer automatically stops playback mode.
+- When the selected or manually entered time range in the browser is greater than or equal to 1d, the explorer automatically stops playback mode.